LukeKryka/Group-Project/README.md

 # Group-Project
 This code is for the mini-group project for **Lab 6** and **Lab 7**.
 The Python code repeatedly asks the user to type "YES" until the user types "YES".
 ## Authors
+The first two authors on this code are Luke Kryka and Erza Cheifetz.
+We are both Freshman at the University of Pittsburgh and made this code for our Big Ideas in Computer science class.
 ## Installation
 Open a terminal in JupyterLab and type
 `git clone https://github.com/LukeKryka/Group-Project.git`